kannans89/RustRepo/27_Iterator_Closure/27_Iterator_Closure.md

  ```

+output:`13 is even ? false`

+### Illustraion :closing over variable

- closing over variable  example , here variable val is declared outside of the closure function but can be accessed with in the scope.
+Here variable val is declared outside of the closure function but can be accessed with in the scope.

  ```rust
  fn main(){